ppradyoth/Apple-Edu/README.md

                         1. Displays contents of Apple Education store.
                         2. Redirects users to the link where they can buy the product directly from Apple Inc.

-Project Demo is available on Youtube
+Project Demo is available at ->
 <a href="https://youtu.be/TVoRNWqirNM" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/youtube.svg" alt="pradyothp" height="30" width="40" /></a>